Nye Bevan House: Strathclyde House

 Strathclyde Regional Council was created in 1975.
 The council initially rented offices called Melrose House at 19 Cadogan Street in Glasgow to act as an interim headquarters pending a decision being taken on a permanent headquarters.
-Various other offices around the centre of Glasgow were also used for additional office space, including Viceroy House and other modern buildings near it on India Street.
+Various other offices around the centre of Glasgow were also used for additional office space, including Viceroy House and other modern buildings near it on India Street (the Glasgow City Chambers was not used by the regional administration and was instead the headquarters for the Glasgow district).
 In 1976, the nearby former Glasgow High School buildings on Elmbank Street were vacated.
 The council decided to convert the former school buildings to become its headquarters, using the nearby offices in India Street as additional accommodation.
 The remodelled school and offices were formally opened by Elizabeth II on 2 November 1979, when the whole complex was renamed "Strathclyde House".

 Despite the singular name, Strathclyde House was in fact eleven main buildings, which were distinguished from each other as "Strathclyde House 1", "Strathclyde House 2" and so on:

 Blocks 5 to 9 at the old school site are all Category A listed buildings.
 The council also had other offices nearby, including Dalian House, on the corner of St Vincent Street and North Street.

 Following the implementation of the Local Government etc. (Scotland) Act 1994, Strathclyde Regional Council was abolished in 1996.
 Blocks 3, 4 and 11 were all sold soon after the council's abolition for redevelopment.
 Blocks 1 and 2 were together renamed Nye Bevan House to recall the life of the Labour Party politician, Nye Bevan.
 That building was eventually demolished in 2015.

 Blocks 5 to 10 at the old High School site were used by Glasgow City Council after 1996 as additional office space.
 The council chamber there was briefly used in 2000 by the Scottish Parliament, with its new permanent home at Holyrood under construction and the temporary buildings in Edinburgh booked out.
 Glasgow City Council sold the old High School buildings in 2010 but a new use has yet to be found for them.

+Future Developments

+The former footprint of Nye Bevan House still remained empty as of 2024, whilst neighbouring Portcullis House had been purchased by Watkin Jones Group in October 2020 for an undisclosed sum, for the eventual construction of The Ard, a 36 storey student accommodation tower.

+In April 2024, a planning application was submitted to Glasgow City Council for a 16-storey residential tower to be constructed on the former site of Nye Bevan House; the plan, which also included 20 social housing flats and a ground floor commercial unit, was given formal approval in December 2024.